So you want to be a writer?

 4.)
 Write a little bit every day.
 It's too easy to say "I'll write when I'm inspired."
 Writing is like exercising: the more you do it, the easier it becomes.
 Thinking about your story doesn't count.
 Try to write at least 1 page.
 If--the next day--you decide you hate it, you can always tear it up and start over.

 5.)
 But don't do that too often.
 Finish what you start.
 A lot of would-be writers come up with a great beginning, then they go back and fiddle with that beginning day after day until they get tired of it, so they start a new story, then fiddle with that one's beginning...
 And so on.
 And they never finish a story.
 (More on this in a bit.)

 6.)
 Whether you finish a story and don't like it or you've given up without finishing it--don't throw it away.
 Maybe after a little time passes you might come up with a way to fix it.
 Or you might decide that the story is hopeless--but one of the characters is interesting and should be in a different story.
 Or you might be able to use the setting to go off in a totally different direction.
 If nothing else, when you get to be a year or two older, your writings will be like a time machine bringing you back to the way you think now.
 Who knows?
 Some time in the future that might be just what you need for one of your stories.

 OK, back to those people who never finish a story.
 A lot of writers get stuck in the middle.
 Many times a story becomes stuck because the author doesn't really know the characters well enough.
 One way to get unstuck might be to start asking questions about your character, questions like:

-- Does he have a secret that he wouldn't admit even to himself?
+Does he have a secret that he wouldn't admit even to himself?
 (That is: Do you as the author know something about him that he doesn't realize himself?)